Oxford DNB from April 2018

 From April 2018, the Oxford Dictionary of National Biography (Oxford DNB) offers biographies of 60,536 men and women who have shaped the British past, contained in 62,786 articles.
 11,496 biographies include a portrait image of the subject—researched in partnership with the National Portrait Gallery, London.

-As ever, we have a free selection of new entries, together with a full list of new biographies.
+As ever, we have a free selection of new entries.
 Nearly all libraries across the UK subscribe to the Oxford DNB, which means you can access the complete dictionary for free via your local library.
 Libraries offer 'remote access' that enables you to log in at any time at home (or anywhere you have internet access).
 Elsewhere the Oxford DNB is available online in schools, colleges, universities, and other institutions worldwide.
 Full details of participating British public libraries, and how to gain access to the complete dictionary, are available here.